Apply for Graduation

 What Happens When You Apply?

-When you submit your application, you initiate an "audit" of your Core, major, minor, and college requirements by your College of Arts and Sciences (CAS) advisor.
-Upon completion, your advisor will e-mail you a copy of the graduation audit, which details your remaining requirements for graduation.
-You may also choose to schedule an appointment to personally review your remaining requirements with your advisor.
+When you submit your application, you initiate an "audit" of your Core, major, minor, and college requirements by your CAS academic advisor.
+Upon completion, your academic advisor will e-mail you a copy of the graduation degree audit, which details your remaining requirements for graduation.
+You may also choose to schedule an appointment to personally review your remaining requirements with your academic advisor.
 To schedule an appointment, please call the CAS Dean’s Office at 773.508.3500.
 (If you are based at the Water Tower Campus, please call the CAS Dean's Office at WTC at 312.915.6520.)

 When to Apply

-Students may apply to graduate in the Winter, Spring, or Summer term.
-This means you will plan to complete all of your degree requirements in that term.
+Students may apply to graduate in the Fall, Spring, or Summer academic terms.
+This means you will plan to complete your last degree requirements in that academic term.

 |Expected Graduation Term||Graduation Application Deadline|